Revenue Guard: GCI at risk, in your own dollars — inside Command Center

 Every CRM can show you a pipeline.
 Revenue Guard answers the harder question: how much commission is currently slipping away, and through which crack?

 The dollar figures are what make it different.
 Most tools size "revenue at risk" with a flat industry constant.
-Revenue Guard reads your account's own closed-deal history from the Follow Up Ace data warehouse and uses your team's real median commission per closed deal as the basis.
+Revenue Guard reads your account's own closed-deal history and uses your team's real median commission per closed deal as the basis.
 A team closing $4,000 median commissions and a team closing $18,000 medians see honestly different risk numbers.
-(Accounts without enough closed-deal history yet fall back to an industry-standard constant until their own economics accumulate — and every figure is labeled as an estimate either way.)
+(Accounts without enough closed-deal history yet fall back to an industry-standard constant until their own economics accumulate — and every figure is labeled "(est.)" either way, because it's a model of risk, not a booking.)

 |---|---|

-Each guard can fire an admin-configured action.
+You can also codify recurring patterns as rules in Automations, which can fire an admin-configured action when a pattern repeats.
 Any automated outbound message passes a code-level Fair Housing compliance scan before delivery — blocked messages become an admin alert, never a sent message.
+By default, Command Center surfaces the risk and a human acts on it.

 You vs Market: your rank, without anyone's data

 Follow Up Boss shows you your own account.
-Because Follow Up Ace sits across many connected teams, it can show you where you actually rank — close rate, speed to lead, days to close, GCI per agent — against anonymized peers.
+Because Follow Up Ace sits across many connected teams, it can show you where you actually rank — closed-deal share, speed to lead, days to close, GCI per agent — against anonymized peers.

 How the cohorts work